Home > Guides > Best ride cymbals: Find the perfect biggest cymbal in your lineup

 How about a ride cymbal that was created in partnership with one of the greatest metal drummers of all time?
 This model from Paiste was created in partnership with Nicko McBrain of Iron Maiden.
 And it’s pretty much a consensus serious contender for the best ride cymbal for rock.
 Due to its design it has a huge bell sound and a fantastic crash.

 At this price point you can expect it sound amazing across the board.
 At any volume you get pronunciation with an intensity to its wash.
-The bell is perfect for nuanced accents, it has great dynamic range, and all the overtones you could ask for.
+It has great dynamic range, the bell is perfect for nuanced accents, and it has all the overtones you could ask for.

 It looks as good as it sounds, too.
 The reflector finish gives it a beautiful sheen to Paiste’s signature bronze alloy.
 At over $500 it’s not cheap – and its tone is living proof that investing in a high-quality ride cymbal is a good investment for any drummer.